 It is this close connection that stems from the casual streaming conversation that makes Gen Z trust.

-Gen Z Streamers Monetizing Their Content
+Gen Z Streamers Marketing and Monetizing Their Content

 Twitch also possesses unique advantages for streamers.
 The platform is integrated with Amazon Prime and enables streamers to earn money through in-stream links where viewers can purchase streaming games.